onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 54:27
 12th December 25th May 1st August 16th
 54:36
-January 13th October 31st tape script
+January 13th October 31st tapescript
 54:45
 3.17 1 when did man first land on the
 54:51